blazux/MyOwnGrimoire/README.md

 ## MyOwnGrimoire

-Some updates for the Source Mage "test" grimoire.
+Some updates for the Source Mage "test" grimoire available here : [https://github.com/sourcemage/grimoire](https://github.com/sourcemage/grimoire)

-Use at your own risk.
+Still a work in progress, use at your own risk.

 ### XFCE Details :